 Image source: WapCar

 WIN: Technology firms, Glove manufacturers, Tourism industry

 These are the firms who rely on overseas exports for majority of their revenue.
 Whether you like it or not, some of the top technology firms (such as JCY international, Malaysian Pacific and Green Packet Bhd) in Malaysia are very large global suppliers of the products they manufacture here in Malaysia.
 Other than that, Malaysia is the largest glove supplier in the world partly because of the abundance of rubber plantation.
-As for the tourism industry, according to our Minister for Culture and Tourism Datuk Seri Nazri Aziz, he is someone who is happy to see the Ringgit depreciate because of the benefits it brings to promoting tourism here in Malaysia.
+As for the tourism industry, according to our Minister for Culture and Tourism Nancy Shukri, she is someone who is happy to see the Ringgit depreciate because of the benefits it brings to promoting tourism here in Malaysia.

 If you are aspiring to become an entrepreneur have a read of our article What Entrepreneurs Do Not Tell You and find out some of the key areas you should consider before taking your first steps.